-Bone mineralization is the process of laying down minerals on matrix of the bone.
+Bone mineralization is the process of laying down minerals on a matrix of the bone.
 Normal bone is composed of 50 to 70% mineral, 20 to 40% organic matrix, 5 to 10% water, and <3% lipids.
 Calcium and phosphorus are chief minerals found in the bone along with small amount of carbonate, magnesium.

 The mineral content of bone is mostly hydroxyapatite [Ca10(PO4)6(OH)2].
-Bone mineralization is a well regulated process in which crystals of calcium phosphate are produced by bone forming cells [osteoblasts] and are laid down in precise amounts within the fibrous matrix.
+Bone mineralization is a well regulated process in which crystals of calcium phosphate are produced by bone-forming cells [osteoblasts] and are laid down in precise amounts within the fibrous matrix.

 The process of mineralization [also called calcification] takes place throughout the entire life.

 Osteoblasts form and secrete inorganic and organic constituents of the extracellular matrix.
-When matrix maturation occurs, there is expression of alkaline phosphatase and several proteins, including osteocalcin, osteopontin, and bone sialoproteins.
+When matrix maturation occurs, there is an expression of alkaline phosphatase and several proteins, including osteocalcin, osteopontin, and bone sialoproteins.

 These calcium and phosphate binding proteins are thought to regulate ordered deposition of mineral by regulating the amount and size of hydroxyapatite crystals formed.